dariusf/ppx_debug/readme.md

 # Why do it this way?

 - Separating trace content from schema reduces runtime overhead, i.e. there are reasons to do this in other languages, and even with modular implicits.
-- Not using staged_pps reduces compilation time when the trace isn't read and allows the use of Dune's instrumentation ([technical limitation](https://dune.readthedocs.io/en/stable/instrumentation.html#declaring-an-instrumentation-backend)).
+- Not using staged_pps reduces compilation time when the trace isn't read.
 - A form of staging is still used (compiling a dependent second executable), but with a [much more explicit](https://dune.readthedocs.io/en/stable/concepts.html#preprocessing-specification) separation of phases that's arguably easier to understand.
 For example, from the docs, it's not clear if reading the cmt file of a compilation unit during preprocessing is allowed.
 - The typechecker is not run twice.
 This seems hard to avoid with staged_pps as ppx-generated code has to be validated.
 - It's unclear if there is sufficient information available at runtime to dump data structures with something like an [instrumented bytecode interpreter](https://ocaml.org/releases/4.14/htmlman/instrumented-runtime.html) or [gdb](https://mshinwell.github.io/libmonda/).
 The maintenance burden seems higher, though.
+- We don't use Dune's instrumentation because it's not meant to remain in the final executable, so the generated code doesn't end up in the cmt files as we need.
+Instead tracing may be disabled via environment variable.

 # How is this different from...